EliLillyCo/LillyMol/docs/Molecule_Lib/substructure.md

 The down the bond directive now supports further atomic properties.
 Counts of atoms that are

-* heteroatom
+* d - maximum bond distance from the attachment point
+* h - number of heteroatoms
-* aromatic
+* m - number of aromatic atoms
-* unsaturated
-* in a ring
+* r - atom that is in a ring
+* R - the number of rings down the bond
+* u - number of unsaturated atoms
-* atomic smarts
+* atomic smarts [...]

 Currently all specifications are treated with an implicit `and` operator, so all specifications must be satisfied.
 In addition, multiple specifications must be separated by an ';' operator - leaving the door open for a future use case that might implement other operators.

+The 'd' directive specified the maximum distance from the first matched atom.
+So a bond might have 10 atoms down the bond, but we can restrict the maximum distance from the first matched atom to 5 bonds, which will ensure branching.

+The 'R' directive is not an atom count, but specifies the number of rings that involve atoms down the bond.

 So a complex down the bond smarts might look like

 ```
 [Nx0]-C(=O)-{a{2-5};h0;r>1;u>0}C
 ```
-which is an amide group, then down the bond with between 2 and 5 atoms, no heteroatoms, at least one ring atom (actually there would be at least three ring atoms) and at least one unsaturated atom.
+which is a non-ring amide group, then down the bond with between 2 and 5 atoms, no heteroatoms, at least one ring atom (actually there would be at least three ring atoms) and at least one unsaturated atom.
 This matches molecules like